Photonic Exceptional Points in Holography and QCD: Holographic confining toy model of coupled ternary resonators and EPs

 The $(d+1)$-dimensional AdS metric can be written as

 The wave equation for a scalar particle of mass $M$ in the bulk of AdS is

 where

 and $J_\alpha$ is the Bessel function.
-Here the spectrum of mass is $m^2 = - k^2$, which is continuous as there is no mass gap.
-So in the free AdS geometry, the system is gapless and the spectrum is continuous, while in QCD the system is gapped and the spectrum is discrete, similar to the case near the EPs.
+Here the spectrum of mass is $m^2 = - k^2$.
+Note that in the free AdS geometry, the system is gapless and the spectrum is continuous, while in QCD the system is gapped and the spectrum is discrete, which is similar to the case near the EPs.

-If one truncates the $\text{AdS}_5$ geometry at a specific value of the radial direction $z=z_0$, the ``hard wall'' QCD model can be constructed, and through this IR wall, confinement can be achieved, as it sets the mass scale of the theory.
-Then, the above wave function should be corrected to satisfy the boundary condition at $z=z_0$, which then makes the spectrum of $m^2$ discrete.

-As for the boundary condition, one can assume that the wave function vanishes on the wall, i.e., $\psi_k(z_0) =0$, or it becomes peaked at the wall, which lets us determine the spectrum by zeroes of the appropriate Bessel function \cite{Bianchi:2021sug}.
-The choice of the boundary condition then affects the structure of the amplitude only at low energies.
+As for the boundary condition, one can assume that either the wave function vanishes on the wall, i.e., $\psi_k(z_0) =0$, or it becomes peaked at the wall, which lets us determine the spectrum by zeroes of the appropriate Bessel function \cite{Bianchi:2021sug}.
+The choice of the boundary condition affects the structure of the amplitude only at low energies.
 For $M^2=0$ and $d=4$, the wave function is

-The form of this Bessel function is shown in the left part of figure \ref{fig:BesselLag}, compared with the Laguerre polynomials.

 However, in the hard-wall model, the excitation spectrum is not in the form of $m_n^2 \sim n$, as one would expect.
 To achieve such a spectrum, one can use the ``soft-wall'' model instead.
 In the soft-wall model, the effective potential for a dilaton $D=\lambda^2 z^2$ is in the form of \cite{Bianchi:2021sug}